RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Introduction

-Inspired by the inference speed and generation quality of rectified flow, combined with the efficient and powerful backbone of HDiT, we propose the \textbf{R}ectified \textbf{F}low \textbf{Hi}erarchical \textbf{T}ransformer (\textbf{RF-HiT}), a novel and highly efficient generative framework for 2D medical image segmentation.
-Our framework features a dual-pathway design comprising a main flow model and a separate feature encoder.
-The main flow model employs a hierarchical encoder-decoder structure to predict the generative trajectory.
-To ensure computational efficiency without sacrificing global context, this flow model applies lightweight neighborhood attention at high-resolution levels and restricts quadratic global self-attention to the lowest-resolution bottleneck.
-Concurrently, the feature encoder mirrors the encoder path of the main model to extract multi-scale anatomical representations directly from the original image.
-Fusing these spatial features into corresponding levels of the flow model embeds rich structural context into the generation process, achieving precise boundary localization while simultaneously overcoming transformer attention bottlenecks and diffusion sampling delays.
+Motivated by the inference efficiency of rectified flow and the computational advantages of HDiT, we propose the \textbf{R}ectified \textbf{F}low \textbf{Hi}erarchical \textbf{T}ransformer (\textbf{RF-HiT}), a novel and efficient generative framework for 2D medical image segmentation.
+RF-HiT features a dual-pathway architecture comprising a main flow network and a feature encoder.
+The main flow network employs a hierarchical encoder-decoder structure to predict the velocity field of the generative flow, applying neighborhood attention at high-resolution levels while restricting quadratic global self-attention to the lowest-resolution bottleneck.
+Meanwhile, the feature encoder mirrors the encoder path of the main network to extract multi-scale anatomical representations from the original image.
+Fusing these features into corresponding levels of the flow network injects structural context into the generation process, improving boundary localization while reducing transformer attention bottlenecks.

-The resulting architecture is remarkably lightweight, comprising only \textbf{13.6 million parameters} and requiring just \textbf{10.14 GFLOPs}.
-Despite this compact footprint, RF-HiT achieves competitive performance with state-of-the-art deterministic and generative methods on two challenging benchmarks: the BraTS 2021 multi-region brain tumor segmentation challenge and the ACDC cardiac segmentation dataset.
+The resulting architecture is remarkably lightweight, comprising only 13.6 million parameters and requiring just 10.14 GFLOPs.
+Despite this compact footprint, RF-HiT achieves competitive performance against state-of-the-art deterministic and generative methods on two challenging benchmarks: the BraTS 2021 multi-region brain tumor segmentation challenge and the ACDC cardiac segmentation dataset.